dsyph3r/symblog-docs/docs/validators-and-forms.rst

 setting custom configuration settings that can be read into our application.

 Next we will look at a big part of this tutorial, The Model.
 We will introduce Doctrine 2 and use it to define the blog Model.
-We will also explore the concept of Database migrations and Data fixtures.
+We will also build the show blog page and explore the concept of Data fixtures .